Updates Palau’s Protected Areas Network Act (2003)

 To achieve this, the Palauan government has been working with local and international NGOs to devise monitoring and management protocols based on international standards, who have in turn been working with local governments and communities to help them devise their own management plans and provide technical support to manage and monitor their own natural resources.

 The government amended the Act in 2008 to include provisions for the Protected Area Network Fund and Green Fee aimed at tourists to Palau, which will help finance the implementation and management of the protected areas.
-To date 22 marine and terrestrial sites have been included in the network of protected areas, including mangroves, reefs, lagoons and a sardine sanctuary.
-Ecosystem-based adaptive management is a key feature; sites are being added as new evidence is emerging from surveys, such areas that have corals that are resilient to bleaching.
+22 marine and terrestrial sites have been included in the network of protected areas, including mangroves, reefs, lagoons and a sardine sanctuary.
+Ecosystem-based adaptive management is a key feature; sites are being added as new evidence is emerging from surveys, such as areas that have corals that are resilient to bleaching.

 Due to its exemplary application of ecosystem-based and adaptive management that supports traditional decision-making, Palau’s PAN Act is an excellent recipient of the Gold Award.

-On October 28, 2015, President Tommy E. Remengesau, Jr. signed into law the Palau National Marine Sanctuary Act, one of the world’s most ambitious ocean conservation initiatives to date aimed at not only protecting Palau’s marine resources, but also at protecting the world’s tuna stocks.
+On October 28, 2015, then President Tommy E. Remengesau, Jr. signed into law the Palau National Marine Sanctuary Act, one of the world’s most ambitious ocean conservation initiatives to date aimed at not only protecting Palau’s marine resources, but also at protecting the world’s tuna stocks.

 This landmark legislation creates a no-take Marine Sanctuary (approximately 500,000 square kilometers) covering 80% of Palau’s Exclusive Economic Zone (EEZ), in which no fishing will occur, and creates a Domestic Fishing Zone covering approximately 20% of Palau’s EEZ in which traditional and domestic fishing activities will be allowed to provide fish solely for the domestic market.